 Crosshead fastens the piston rod to the connecting rod.
 The sliding surfaces of crossheads are coated with antifriction metal like Babbit shoe.
 That permits it to slide back and forth within the crosshead guides.
 The shoes have channels for the distribution of lube oil.
 The lubrication is obtained under pressure; it comes out from the two guides of the crosshead slide body.

 The connection between connecting rod and crosshead is realized by means of a gudgeon pin.
 The piston rod is connected to the crosshead by a nut.

 The distance piece is used to separate the Gas end and Power End of Reciprocating compressor.

-API 618 defines 4 types of distance piece which can be used based on criticality of service.
+API 618 defines 4 types of distance pieces for a reciprocating compressor which can be used based on the criticality of service.

 - Type A – Short single compartment (Where oil carryover to piston packing is acceptable)